Smuggling, Ban-Breach and Customs Evasion in Germany

 These duties encompass the submission of an entry summary declaration (Art.
 127-132 UC).
 This declaration, mandatory before goods enter the EU customs territory, facilitates early risk analysis by customs authorities for protection and security purposes.
 Basic information, including goods description and identification number, is requisite.
 Alternatively, a customs declaration may be submitted, subject to approval by the customs office of entry, within the same timeframe and containing essential particulars.

 Time restrictions must also be observed.
-Goods transported via customs routes may only enter or exit the European Union customs territory during competent customs office operating hours (Section 3 (1) Customs Administration Act).
+Goods transported via customs routes may only enter or exit the European Union customs territory during competent customs office operating hours (Section 3 (1) German Customs Administration Act, ZollVG).
 Failure to comply may result in (commercial) smuggling, such as unauthorised departure from designated routes or inability to present goods at the customs office upon arrival.
 Additionally, improper declaration of dutiable goods poses criminal liability risks.
 These obligations represent only a fraction of duties involved in cross-border goods movement within European Union customs borders.
 Neglecting any obligation heightens the risk of oversight, potentially leading to tax advantages and subsequent criminal investigation.

 Smuggling on a Commercial Basis in Germany